-The warmest of the five Great Lakes, Lake Erie is the perfect lake for an outdoor adventure.
+The warmest of the five Great Lakes, Lake Erie is the perfect destination for an outdoor adventure.
 The shallow depths and higher water temperatures make it a prime spot for boating, swimming, and fishing.
 There also are plenty of trails in the area perfect for leisurely walks or bike rides.

 Presque Isle State Park

 Asbury Woods is an outdoor lover’s paradise.
-With more than 205 natural acres of fields, forest, and streams, visitors can explore the 4.5 miles of breathtaking trails.
-Stroll along the woodland Boardwalk Trail or hike the Greenway Trail to experience a scenic steel food bridge that spans over Walnut Creek.
+With more than 205 natural acres of fields, forests, and streams, visitors can explore the 4.5 miles of breathtaking trails.
+Stroll along the woodland Boardwalk Trail or hike the Greenway Trail to experience a scenic steel foot bridge that spans over Walnut Creek.
 Don’t worry about the kids — Asbury Woods is kid-friendly (and dog-friendly!) with trails and a Little Woods Play Area for all to enjoy.

 Raystown Lake is Pennsylvania’s largest lake completely within our borders.
 Whether exploring the area for the day or camping overnight, Raystown offers plenty of outdoor activities.
 Guests of the lake can enjoy one of the two beaches, guided fishing excursions, and boating adventures.